-G. Garvin heads to Houston for a reminder of what true Texas barbecue is.
-At Tin Roof, a family-friendly spot with live entertainment and a father/son team working the smokers, G., tastes a unique sandwich called the Texas Cheese Steak and tons of fixin's.
-The Original Kolache Shoppe makes these Czech pastries like no other.
-And a new spin on barbecue, provided by the custom-made smokers at Pitmaker, where G. and owner Victor make a perfect surf-n-turf.
+G. Garvin heads to Houston, TX, for a reminder of what true Texas barbecue is.
+At Tin Roof, a family-friendly spot with live entertainment and a father/son team working the smokers, G. tastes a unique sandwich called the Texas Cheese Steak and tons of fixin's.
+For a quick sweet fix, G. visits the Original Kolache Shoppe who makes these Czech pastries like no other.
+Finally, for a new spin on barbecue, G. checks out the custom-made smokers at Pitmaker and joins owner Victor to make a perfect surf-n-turf.

 G. Garvin explores Charleston, SC, a lovely busy city with a passion for quality and tradition.
 G. and Chef Chris Stewart of the Glass Onion cook a fresh and sophisticated pork belly dish.
 Tammy Karsada opens up her shop, Cakes by Kasarda, to G. when they make a fun cake from scratch.
 G. is then taken on a Lowcountry adventure with Shane Ziegler where they round up the seafood they'll need for a classic boil.